Mindfulness & Meditation

-Mindfulness and Meditation Courses with a Certified & Accredited Teacher
+Mindfulness & Meditation with a Certified & Accredited Teacher

-Karen Vincent is a graduate of the two-year Mindfulness Meditation Teacher Certification Program with Jack Kornfield, PhD., and Tara Brach, PhD., at the University of California at Berkeley and the Awareness Training Institute.
-She is a registered member of The International Mindfulness Teachers Association.
+Karen is a graduate of the two-year Mindfulness Meditation Teacher Certification Program with Jack Kornfield, PhD., and Tara Brach, PhD., at the University of California Berkeley Greater Good Science Center, as well as a registered member of The International Mindfulness Teachers Association.
+She’s completed the Mindfulness Teacher Training Program with Sean Fargo, founder of Mindfulness Exercises; as well as meditation teacher and author (

 Meditation for Fidgety Skeptics ) Jeff Warren’s How to Guide Meditation Training; she’s also a Certified Mindfulness Meditation Teacher through YogaRenew –a Yoga Alliance Continuing Education Provider.